UMD: A Globally Connected University

 Freshmen Abroad: Terrapin Take Off: Germany: Grand Challenges in Engineering the Tools of Discovery (ENGR)

 Take off on an adventure this summer while exploring the grand challenges of engineering facing the world as you experience life and culture in Germany!
 Dive deep into engineering the tools of discovery as well as issues concerning energy, the environment, water resources, urban infrastructure, health, and safety and security!
 Don't miss this opportunity to start your UMD experience with study abroad as you analyze the role culture and technology plays in developing solutions to the grand engineering challenges.
-Visit some of the most important cultural sites of Munich and Nuremburg, Germany and Salzburg, Austria while fulfilling up to three general education requirements (I-Series/Natural Science (non-lab)/Cultural Competence) towards your Maryland degree!
+Visit some of the most important cultural sites of Munich, Germany and Salzburg, Austria while fulfilling up to three general education requirements (I-Series/Natural Science (non-lab)/Cultural Competence) towards your Maryland degree!

 Don't miss this opportunity to start your UMD experience with study abroad as you analyze the role culture and technology plays in developing solutions to the grand engineering challenges of today.